kent-hervey/Horse-Ranch-Subscription--Spring-Security/README-USER.md

 The entry page has a bit of introduction, but the real starting point is to register.

-When registering you will be asked to
+When registering you will be asked to indicate whether you want to be an owner, guest, or both

 # Screenshots with explanations